Daisy96494/Dsc-Phase5-Project/README.md

 iii) The *ETL Process* involves extracting raw data from the previously listed sources, cleaning and normalizing it, and then loading it into a cloud-based database for effective access and storage.

+# 1. Modules
+1) Client
+2) Frontend
+3) Backend
+4) Data Pipeline
+5) Model

+## Client
+This is the user-facing aspect of the system. i.e simulating a user.

+## Front-end
+This includes html, css and js implementations

+## Back-end
+Implemented in python.
+Managing user input and acts as the service layer for that data and processes.

+## Data Pipeline
+This include how data is sourced, ingested, processed, and stored.
+Makes use of libraries such as: And technologies:

+## Models
+This section includes all Supervised and Unsupervised models implements using the aforementioned data.